polareth/savvy/README.md

 - [shadcn/ui](https://ui.shadcn.com/): components, design, code/application structure and best practices
 - [fiveoutofnine](https://www.fiveoutofnine.com/): inspiration, best practices, organization

-Obviously, huge thanks and gratitude to [Will Cory](https://twitter.com/FUCORY) for the incredible work on Tevm, and for the countless advice, explanations and feedback.
-To [Shazow](https://twitter.com/shazow) as well for WhatsABI, and to all open-source contributors maintaining the libraries and tools we're using.
+Obviously, huge thanks and gratitude to [Will Cory](https://twitter.com/FUCORY) for the incredible work on [Tevm](https://tevm.sh/), and for the countless advice, explanations and feedback.
+To the maintainers and core contributors at [Wevm](https://github.com/wevm) for [Viem](https://viem.sh/), [Vocs](https://vocs.dev/) (used for the documentation), etc. To [Shazow](https://twitter.com/shazow) as well for [[WhatsABI](https://github.com/shazow/whatsabi)], and to all open-source contributors maintaining the libraries and tools we're using.

 ## License